SeqviriouM/english-courses/english.md

 2. Let's have fish for dinner.
 But you said you don't (didn't) like fish.
 3. I'm going to buy a car.
 But you told me you couldn't drive.
 4. Jane is always short of money.
 But you said Jane had a very well-paid job.
 5. My sister lives in Paris.
-But you said you said you didn't have any brothers or sisters.
+But you said you didn't have any brothers or sisters.
 6. I think New York is a great place.
 But you said you had never been to the United States.
 7. Let's go out tomorrow evening.
 But you said you were working next day evening.
 8. I've never spoken to Jane.
 But you said Jane was a friend  of yours.